 - 1. Enter the building only by the front door.
-As you come in, please - Sign in at the front office. - State the purpose of your visit. - Receive and wear the appropriate badge/pass/lanyard. - Visit only the area of the school where your services are being offered. - Sign out when leaving the building. - Drop off forgotten lunches with your child's name and homeroom clearly marked on the bag, at the Kitchen outside door.
-A cooler is provided for this purpose children will receive them at their lunch period.
-[NOTE: Nutri-Serve will allow your child to purchase lunch and charge it to the family's account if you are unable to drop off a lunch.] - Respect your child's professionalism by allowing his/her learning to go on without interruption for waves, kisses, chats or delivery of forgotten articles. - 3.
+As you come in, please - Sign in at the front office. - State the purpose of your visit. - Receive and wear the appropriate badge/pass/lanyard. - Visit only the area of the school where your services are being offered. - Sign out when leaving the building. - Drop off forgotten lunches with your child's name and homeroom clearly marked on the bag either at the Kitchen outside door before 11:00 a.m. or at the Front Office if you prefer. - [NOTE: Nutri-Serve will allow your child to purchase lunch and charge it to the family's account if you are unable to drop off a lunch.] - 2.
+Respect your child's professionalism by allowing his/her learning to go on without interruption for waves, kisses, chats or delivery of forgotten articles. - 3.
 Encourage your child's growth in responsibility by not bringing in forgotten homework, projects, etc. - 4.
-Respect the importance of these "halls of learning" by not congregating in corridors, the cafeteria, the gymnasium, or in the secretary's office. - 5.
+Respect the importance of these "halls of learning" by not congregating in corridors, the cafeteria, the gymnasium, or in or by the Front Office or Nurse's office. - 5.
 Accomplish your task and leave the building, knowing that your child feels a sense of self-worth when a parent/guardian does nothing to single out the child.